Jun 5, 2018 at 11:12

-According to P2PS, anything that you exchange digitally with anyone, anywhere, is not private by any privacy standards; including information exchanged on your “private” intranet corporate networks.
+According to P2P Solutions Foundation, anything that you exchange digitally with anyone, anywhere, is not private by any privacy standards; including information exchanged on your “private” intranet corporate networks.

-P2PS platform will be on the blockchain.
+P2P Solutions Foundation platform will be on the blockchain.
 This means it is completely decentralized.
 This is great for users as it ensures no administrator accessing(or seeing) the sensitive information or files you are sharing.
-Everyone needing information to be private could greatly benefit by P2PS global roll out, slated tostart with 49 countries.
+Everyone needing information to be private could greatly benefit from P2P Solutions Foundation global rollout, slated to start with 49 countries.
 Platforms like P2PS today are simply nonexistent and P2PS has absolutely no comparable substitutes, alternatives or parallels.

 Verdict: Banks, government organizations and companies are known to send, receive and share millions of pieces of private and sensitive information.
 Therefore, they could all benefit from the P2PS service, to ensure no huge data breaches take place.

 To support the P2PS project and for more details, please visit www.p2psf.org